-- The length of time it can be detected depends on where the sample that is being tested is taken from
+- The length of time alcohol can be detected depends on where the sample being tested is taken from.

 How long alcohol stays in your system depends on different factors.
 The rate at which alcohol is absorbed, metabolized and excreted varies from person to person.
 Some factors will also affect how long alcohol can be detected through different testing methods.

 How is alcohol metabolized?
 When a person drinks, alcohol is first absorbed through their digestive system and into their blood.
 It will then circulate throughout the body, including in the liver, where it will be broken down or metabolized.
 Once metabolized, the byproducts of alcohol are excreted in the urine.